Receive updates via email. Enter your email address:

 7. Harvest them when they are about 2 inch high

-8. Remove the roots before use
+8. Remove the roots before use (optional)

 These sprouts are quite versatile.
 They have been used in salads, wraps, soups, fried noodles and rice or stir-fried together with other vegetables.
+The Koreans like to pickle the korean bean sprouts and it makes a great appetizer.

 In my humble opinion, the easiet way to use them is to add them to a pot of hot clear chinese soup.
-They are great in quick soups or noodle soups but do not add to soups meant for long simmering.
+They are great in quick soups or noodle soups.

+Do not add to soups meant for long simmering.
 They cook quickly so they should be blanched and dunked into cold water or quick-fried to retain their crunchy texture.

 They are quite easy to clean.
 Remove the roots before soaking and washing.
 Some people even remove the heads but I find that too tedious and the heads are visually quite pleasing.